starVisionTeam/MCHuman/README.md

   ## Acknowledgment

-  Note that some code of this repo is heavily based on GeoPIFu, while the source code of squeezing cues is original from PyMAF, pix2pixHD, and openpose .
+  Note that some code of this repo is based on GeoPIFu, PyMAF, pix2pixHD, and openpose .
 We thank the authors for their great work!

   ## Contact
-  - If you have some troubles when running this repo, please do not hesitate to send an E-mail to me (Jianchi Sun [(sunjc0306@qq.com)](mailto:sunjc0306@qq.com)).
+  - If you have any trouble when using this repo, please do not hesitate to send an E-mail to Jianchi Sun (sunjc0306@qq.com).